Everest Base Camp Helicopter Tour

 Everest Base Camp Helicopter Flight Route

-The Everest base camp helicopter tour is a unique day trip from Kathmandu, lasting about 4 to 5 hours.
+The Everest base camp helicopter tour is a unique day trip from Kathmandu that lasts about 4 to 5 hours.

 Route Overview: